| |

 • Combine the flour, salt, pepper, and baking powder in a mixing bowl; whisk to blend.

-• In a separate bowl, whisk the eggs with the milk until well blended.
+• In a separate bowl, whisk the egg with the milk until well blended.
 Add the egg mixture to the dry ingredients and stir to blend.

 • Dip several onion rings into the batter to coat, then drop them in the hot oil.
 Avoid overcrowding as it will lower the temperature.
 Fry the onion rings for about 2 minutes or until golden brown, turning to brown both sides.

-• Use a slotted spoon to transfer the onion rings to the paper towel-lined pan and place them in the warm oven.
+• Use a slotted spoon to transfer the onion rings to the paper towel-lined pan.
+Sprinkle lightly with salt and place them in the warm oven.
 They will stay crisp for 20 to 25 minutes.
 Repeat with the remaining onion rings.

 Nutrition